This page describes importing from versions >= v0.24.0. For ealier versions, see mvcc import

 In order to import existing data to lakeFS, you may choose to copy it using S3 CLI or using tools like Apache DistCp.
 This is the most straightforward way, and we recommend it if it’s applicable for you.

-Unfortunately, copying data is not always feasible for the following reasons:
+For cases where copying data is not feasible, the

 By doing this, it’s possible to take even large sets of objects, and have them appear as objects in a lakeFS branch, as if they were written directly to it.